fifdick/DTUinPDbrain/README.md

 # make the pipeline executable
 chmod +x runDTU.sh
 # potentially change parameters according to the instructions in runDTU.sh
-# make sure Rcript is in your path as it will be called by the bash script
+# make sure Rscript is in your path as it will be called by the bash script
 ./runDTU.sh
 ```